E-2 Investor Visa – Visas for Entrepreneurs

 Period of Stay and Conditions

 The initial period of stay for an E-2 nonimmigrant is, at maximum, two years.
-The period of stay may be extended in two-year increments without limit to the number of extensions.
-Generally, if an E-2 investor travels abroad and reenters the U.S., they will be granted an automatic two-year period of readmission.
+The period of stay may be extended in two-year increments without a limit to the number of extensions.
+Generally, if an E-2 investor or entrepreneur travels abroad and reenters the U.S., they will be granted an automatic two-year period of readmission.
 The investor must, however, maintain the intention to leave the U.S. when their status expires or terminates.

 An E-2 investor can only work in the activity that he or she was approved to do by USCIS.
 Additionally, any substantive changes to the terms or conditions of E-2 status must be approved by USCIS.

 Spouses and unmarried children under the age of 21 may seek E-2 dependent classification.
-Spouse of E-2 treaty investors can apply for work authorization, without restriction to where they can work.
+Spouses of E-2 treaty investors can apply for work authorization, without restriction to where they can work.
 Typically, the period of stay for family members is the same as the E-2 investor.
 Unless accompanied by the E-2 visitor at time of readmission, E-2 dependents will not automatically receive a two-year period of readmission.